Who are we

 Human Nutrition & Health, WUR

-I strongly belief that science as well as society benefits most from working together, sharing our knowledge, and making our research and education openly available.
+I strongly believe that science as well as society benefits most from working together, sharing our knowledge, and making our research and education openly available.
 However, making science and its practices completely ‘open’ is not an easy task for various reasons.
 I hope to accelerate this process by sharing experiences and learning from each other within the Open Science Community Wageningen.

-Profile Picture Harm Harm Veling
+Harm Veling

 Professor